-Globally, hydrogen is mainly used in three areas: oil refinery, chemical production, and steel production, with 80 percent of its global consumption attributed to refineries and ammonia production, as shown in Figure 4-3 below (Tlili et al. 2019).
+Globally, hydrogen is mainly used in three areas: oil refinery, chemical production, and steel production, with 80 percent of its global consumption attributed to refineries and ammonia production, as shown in Figure 11 (Tlili et al. 2019).
 Hydrogen may also be used in the generation of industrial high-temperature heat.
 Within the building sector, hydrogen can be blended with existing natural gas networks or directly utilised as pure hydrogen for a variety of end-uses, depending on infrastructure capacity.

-Figure 4-3 | Global Hydrogen Uses Across Industries
+Figure 11 | Global Hydrogen Uses across Industries